 - Treatment focuses on restoring range of motion, strength to the leg, and joint balance perception.

 Request an appointment

 It’s time to start taking action on your health!
-Click here to request an appointment with one of our qualified professionals.
+Click here to request an appointment with one of our qualified Aurora Sports Medicine Professionals.

-As part of our core values at Aurora Sports Medicine Professionals, we are committed to continued learning and furthermore, educating and teaching our patients.
+Part of our core values at Aurora Sports Medicine Professionals, is our commitment to continued learning and educating our patients.